-With so many projects going on outside, new cottage house color, getting gardens ready, guest bedroom redo and many other small projects I wanted a simple, no sew, cottage look.
+Since there are so many projects going, painting the house, getting the gardens ready, a guest bedroom redo and many other small projects I wanted a simple, no sew, cottage look.

 Probably by now, you know how many vintage linens I have…tons.
 I decided to use some of them to cover the windows, not completely, but enough to afford Mr. C his privacy at night.

-I pulled out all my vintage table runners….which is quite a few…enough to do 7 windows…to use for the vintage cottage table runner curtains.
+I pulled out all my vintage table runners, which is quite a few which is enough to do seven windows.

 The ones in the center window are a little longer for a bit more privacy coverage.

 All seven windows have two table runners in each window.

 Their easy to slide open and close.
 Then the lace curtains in front and the table runners in back.
 Opening the table runners provide a clear view outside and lets more sunlight in.

 All the vintage table runner curtains open, light coming streaming in…